 When we discover God, we find our true nature for He is our Creator.
 The Peace of being reunited with the One that truly Loves you in a way so vast and Eternal is life-altering.
 It the most profound and miraculous Gift that we can receive.
 It lies waiting for each of us like a seed in our hearts.
-We only need to listen, to respond and to seek the Salvation of God’s Call.
+We only need to listen, to respond and to receive peace of God’s Call.
 Life turns over.
 Love enters.
 A relationship begins that will give life a new birth.
 We find The Beloved that has been seeking us.

 My Pastor, Tom Holliday from Alexandria Presbyterian Church asked us recently, “Who would you be willing to lay down your life for?.
 Do you know anyone that would be willing to lay their life down for you?”
 My heart beat quickly and gave me the answer to both questions.
 Yes.
 And Yes.
 Because I have been so deeply loved by God, I would pour that without limit for someone else.
 I have many brother and sisters in Christ and there are more that do not yet know him; I would lay down my life for them to bring them into His Love and preserve the Love that I have for them for all eternity.